How do you measure business value?

 With almost constant feedback about every change, it is like having someone in your company’s crow’s nest shouting down small course corrections steering your Product Owners to stay locked on to a moving target.

-You can only do that if the entire organisation is aligned using the techniques we can learnt from team level agile and applied to organisational change or scaling agile.
+You can only do that if the entire organisation is aligned using the techniques we have learnt from team-level agile and applied to organisational change or scaling agile.

 Focused on outcomes and output

 Napoleon Hill in his book ‘Think and Grow Rich’ details how he interviewed and studied some of the most successful people of all time and he notes the single most important factor in achieving success is the ability to focus on your business outcome with such single minded determination that any set-back is just a bump in the road and a minor distraction on the path to your goal.